A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications

-As for passive radar sensing, a number of major advancements are envisaged.
+Regarding passive radar sensing, a number of major advancements are envisaged.
 First, most commercial low-cost radars incorporate linear antenna arrays, which have limited detection and tracking capabilities.
 Bi-dimensional antenna arrays would make it possible to detect higher resolution radar images in the 3D space, enabling new uses of this technology (e.g., human gait analysis).
-Almost no work is available to date exploiting 2D antenna arrays.
-Second, most of the available research only involves a single radar sensor, whereas multiple sensors could be as well \mbox{co-deployed} within the same physical space, giving rise to new opportunities and technical challenges to face, such as novel techniques to perform sensor fusion from multiple radar views, self-calibration algorithms for distributed radar sensors, as well as the transmission and compression of radar features from multiple sensing points.
-Other opportunities concern the combination of \ac{mmw} radar systems with camera-based ones (including thermal cameras), performing data/feature fusion across different sensing domains.
-Finally, a promising research avenue is to modify commercial off-the-shelf communication technology, such as the forthcoming IEEE~802.11ay, so as to exploit it as a passive \ac{mmw} radar.
+Even though commercial \ac{mmw} radars with enhanced capabilities and 2D antenna arrays are becoming available, e.g., TI AWR/IWR radars~\cite{ti-all-radars} and TI cascaded imaging radar MMWCAS~\cite{ti-mmwcas-rf-evm} with relatively large antenna array size, very little work is available to date exploiting massive \ac{mimo} radars.
+These would allow high resolution sensing, which makes it possible to detect finer movements and shapes.
+Also, most of the available research only involves a single radar sensor, whereas radars could be as well \mbox{co-deployed}, allowing for large-scale monitoring applications.
+This will give rise to new opportunities and technical challenges to face, such as new techniques to perform sensor fusion from multiple radar views, self-calibration algorithms for the distributed radar sensors, transmission and compression of radar features from multiple sensing units.
+Architecturally, no clear approach was found on where the supporting computing facilities are to be located, which messages should be sent to them and what is the preferred interaction model between the field sensors and the computing units.
+All of this is of key importance especially for large deployments involving multiple sensors.
+Additional opportunities concern the combination of \ac{mmw} radar systems with camera-based ones (including thermal cameras), to perform data/feature extraction and fusion across different sensing domains.
+Finally, a promising research avenue is to modify commercial off-the-shelf communication technology, such as the forthcoming IEEE~802.11ay, so that it can double as a passive \ac{mmw} radar.